almestre/hosynet/README.md

 In this model, each random network has the same number of connections per species as the real network.
 Random networks (pmatrices) are constructed using an independent swap algorithm in which the original matrix is reshuffled by repeatedly swapping 2 # 2 submatrices that preserve the row and column totals.
 The null model implemented in our study maintained the bipartite structure of the networks by allowing connections between hosts and symbionts and not allowing connections among hosts or among symbionts.
 For each of the 999 random matrices, we calculate the modularity (Q) Then, we compare the distribution of Q from null models with the Q of our optimised partition (i.e. the observed network).
-The statistical significance of the modularity of the observed network (p value) is the fraction of the 999 random matrices with a modularity value equal to or higher than the observed one.
+The statistical significance of the modularity of the observed network (p-value) is the fraction of the 999 random matrices with a modularity value equal to or higher than the observed one.

 ## plot_bestg.py